International transfer students

 - If available, request ACT or SAT scores be sent directly to Missouri S&T. Missouri S&T’s codes are as follows: ACT – 2398; SAT – 6876

-- Request TOEFL or IELTS scores be sent directly from the testing company to Missouri University of Science and Technology, or submit proof of completion of a recognized US-based English as a Second Language program.
+- Request TOEFL, IELTS, or PTE scores be sent directly from the testing company to Missouri University of Science and Technology, or submit proof of completion of a recognized US-based English as a Second Language program.
 Missouri S&T’s code for TOEFL is 6876.

 After you have submitted your online application, you can check the status of your application at any time.
 To do so, enter the email address and password you gave us on your application for admission.

 Lastly, please note that while your admission application will be processed without financial documents, in order to be issued immigration documents students must submit a statement verifying ability to provide financial support, such as a financial statement made by the sponsor or bank, indicating source and amount of funds available.
 More information will be provided upon admission to Missouri S&T.

 International students transferring to Missouri S&T must meet these minimum requirements:

 - You are transferring from a regionally accredited college or university.

 - If you have completed fewer than 24 credit hours at your sending institution, you must submit both your official post-secondary transcript and official secondary school transcripts (and ACT or SAT scores if available) to the Office of Admissions.
 Although you attended another institution after secondary school, your application will be evaluated according to standards for first-time freshmen.

 - If you have completed 24 or more credit hours at your sending institution, your admission will be based on your grade point average (GPA) and your post-secondary transcript, noting the following: